DevUnstuck/wordpress-develop/README.md

 ### Nginx

 #### Certificates
-Update the contents of the public and private certificate keys stored in `/tools/local-env/`, but keep the file names:
+To enable HTTPS, create the public and private certificate keys at the following locations( using `ssh-keygen` or other tool ):
-- update `tools/local-env/devunstuck-key.pem` with a new private Key.
+- Create `tools/local-env/devunstuck-key.pem` private Key.
-- update `tools/local-env/devunstuck.pub` with the paired public Key.
+- Create `tools/local-env/devunstuck.pub` public Key.

 If you choose to change the name of the filenames as well, then also update `ssl_certificate_key` and `ssl_certificate` in the nginx conf file `tools/local-env/default.conf/default.template` to match.